pepeiborra/clr-inline/libs/clr/README.md

 ## Overview

-This library provides provides the strongly typed approach for CLR / Haskell interop.
+This package provides a library to implement a strongly typed flavour for CLR <-> Haskell interoperability.
+It includes an encoding of OOP type system semantics within the GHC Haskell type system.

 See the [**example**](https://gitlab.com/tim-m89/clr-haskell/blob/master/examples/clr-test-app/src/Main.hs) for what it is currently capable of and how to use it.